solidi/hl-mods/game/Readme.txt

-Version 2.0  is Due early September '99 with all new models and animations.
+Version 2.0  is Due Late '99 with all new models and animations.